Sieep-Coding/simple-chat-csharp/README.md

 #### Running the Server
 - Open a terminal and navigate to the project root directory.
-- Run the server with the following command:
 - Run:
  `dotnet run --project CSharpStream server`
 - The server listens on port 8000 by default.